 Toss Salad and Finish Dish

-Add chopped romaine and tomatoes to bowl with dressing and toss to combine.
-Taste and season with a pinch of salt and pepper, if desired.
-Alternatively, serve dressing on side to control amount.
+While chicken rests, add chopped romaine and tomatoes to bowl with dressing and toss to combine.
+Taste, and season with a pinch of salt and pepper if desired.

-Plate dish as pictured on front of card, garnishing with remaining Parmesan.
+Plate dish as pictured on front of card, garnishing salad with crispy shallots and remaining Parmesan.
 Bon appétit!